If your chest hurts. Chest pain in women: a warning sign or a normal phenomenon? What are the symptoms of breast cancer?

 • diseases of other organs and systems of the body.

 PMS (premenstrual syndrome) is one of the main sources of cyclical chest pain.
 Aching or stabbing pain appears a few days before menstruation and ends after it.
-Painful sensations are accompanied by swelling of the breast, touching it becomes painful due to swelling of the tissues.
+Painful sensations are accompanied by swelling of the breasts; touching them becomes painful due to swelling of the tissues.

-The occurrence of such a syndrome is associated with various factors: the state of the nervous, endocrine, cardiovascular systems, metabolic rate.
-Therefore, the nature and strength of sensations associated with PMS in women is individual.
+The occurrence of such a syndrome is associated with various factors: the state of the nervous, endocrine, cardiovascular systems, and metabolic rate.
+Therefore, the nature and strength of the sensations associated with PMS vary from person to person.

 The intensity of pain can be affected by the anatomical structure and size of the breast.
-Usually, pain that occurs in the breast due to hormonal changes associated with the menstrual cycle does not require treatment.
+Typically, pain that occurs in the mammary gland due to hormonal changes associated with the menstrual cycle does not require treatment.

 Video: Pain in the mammary glands associated with menstruation